IceHe/lib/cmd/a/ag.md

 # ag

-ag  - The Silver Searcher.
+The Silver Searcher.
 Like ack, but faster.

 ---